Chapter 3: Automatic Differentiation

 - Make sure the gradients have the same shape as the corresponding input Tensor, especially for operations involving broadcasting or reshaping.

-These above functions are pretty easy to implement.
-Now we will implement the most rewarding functions.
+The above functions are easy to implement.
+Now let's tackle the more interesting ones.

 3.4.1 Reshape